 About 1 of every 4 of breast cancers are HER2-positive.
 That means the cancer cells have more of the protein HER2.
 It causes these cells to grow and spread faster than the ones with normal levels of the protein.

-Your doctor will test your cancer to find out if it's HER2-positive.
-Then you’ll work together to come up with a treatment plan that's best for you.
+This cancer is more aggressive than other types, but there are treatments to help.
+You’ll work together with your doctor to come up with a treatment plan that's best for you.

-Genes don’t play the same role in this type of cancer as with other kinds.
+Researchers aren't sure what causes breast cancer.
+They think it may be a combination of things, including your genes, environment, and lifestyle.
+But genes don’t play the same role in HER2-positive cancer as they do with other kinds.
 You can't inherit a bad copy of this gene from a parent, and you won’t pass it on to your children.

 The most common warning sign of any type of breast cancer is a lump in your breast that feels different from the area around it.

-Other symptoms include:
+Other symptoms may include:

 - Breast swelling

-- Change in its shape
+- A change in its shape

 - Skin irritation or dimpling